 Feature photo details:

-[l-r], The Ashley Coat, named after First Lieutenant Ashley White, the first woman to die in combat and the woman this collection is dedicated to (Afghanistan); The Cathay Dress, named after Cathay Williams the first documented African American female to serve (Buffalo Soldier), The Brewster Bolero, named after Rear Admiral Grace Brewster Murray Hopper (World War II, Korean War, Vietnam War), is made using a thick leather sourced from Queen of Raw and vegan leather and utility fabric from FABSCRAP.
+[l-r], The Ashley Coat, named after First Lieutenant Ashley White, the first woman to die in combat and the woman this collection is dedicated to (Afghanistan), the Eileen Dress, named after Air Force Colonel Eileen Collins (First Female Space Shuttle Commander); the Cathay Dress, named after Cathay Williams the first documented African American female to serve (Buffalo Soldier), the Brewster Bolero, named after Rear Admiral Grace Brewster Murray Hopper (World War II, Korean War, Vietnam War), is made using a thick leather sourced from Queen of Raw and vegan leather and utility fabric from FABSCRAP.